pawelrusak/react-note-app/README.md

 - `build` - bundles the app into static files for production,
 - `test` - starts the test runner,
-- `eject` - removes this CRA tool and copies build dependencies, configuration files and scripts into the app directory. **If you do this, you can’t go back!**
+- `eject` - removes this CRA tool and copies build dependencies, configuration files and scripts into the app directory. **If you do this, you can’t go back!**,
+- `storybook` - start the component explorer,
+- `build-storybook` - bundles the component explorer,

 This project was bootstrapped with [Create React App](https://create-react-app.dev/).